camilotejeiro/camilotejeiro.github.io/_posts/2022-01-03-zero-ewaste-reuse-repair-repeat.md

 title: 'Zero E-Waste : Re-use, Re-pair, Repeat'
 ---

+## Update

+I reached out to the city of Toronto to understand and learn from the city's efforts in this regard (e-waste reduction).
+I am very grateful that they kindly took time to go over all the current city initiatives, and I was happy to hear that this is one area where a lot of efforts are in place.
+I am hopeful that some of the initiatives continue to gain traction!
+(I am leaving their name off this post for privacy)

+**At the end of this post (scroll to the bottom)** I am sharing a summary of some of the information from the city in the hope that it will be useful to others.
+(I kept the narrative order of the original post in place to be able to provide some context for the follow-up information)

 ## Background:

 Electronics tend to be some of the most polluting waste we have (except perhaps for plastics